-If you are looking for a mobile user flow template, this is a good one.
+If you are looking for a mobile user flow template, Mobile Flowchart for Illustrator is a good one.
 It contains 66 fully customizable minimal wireframes and flowcharts in both AI and EPS formats.
 With this template, it takes only minutes for you to visualize your user flows, UI flows and layouts of a mobile app.

 This website lists a full set of tutorial videos for you to learn and design a better user flow design from existing products in all categories.
 It is a good place for you to get inspiration if you get stuck.

 UI flow helps visualize the ways users interact with web/app interfaces.
 Unlike user flows which focus on creating a smooth path to help users achieve a goal, including the relevant interfaces, interactions and the logical relations, etc, UI flow emphasizes motion designs that users follow to achieve a goal.